 MOI: Ministry of Industry

 MOA: Ministry of Agriculture

 MOT: Ministry of Trade

 SKI: Entry Permit from BPOM

-Pre-shipment inspection
+Pre-shipment Inspection

-Ministry of Trade Regulation No. 28/2020, as replaced by Ministry of Trade Regulation No. 20/2021, requires a pre-shipment inspection for certain products (see Table 9 below) in the country of origin.
+Ministry of Trade Regulation No. 28/2020, as replaced by Ministry of Trade Regulation No. 20/2021 and amended by Regulation No. 25/2022, requires a pre-shipment inspection for certain products (see Table 9 below) in the country of origin.
 Inspections can be carried out by surveyors that have been accredited by the National Accreditation Committee (KAN) as regulated by Ministry of Trade Regulation No. 16/2021 on Verification and Technical investigation in the Foreign Trade Sector.